 email: jacob-at-cscamm-dot-umd-dot-edu or jacob-at-math-dot-umd-dot-edu

 My research is focused on the mathematical analysis of PDEs arising in fluid mechanics and plasma physics.
-Recently, most of my work has focused on understanding mixing and nonlinear stability in fluid mechanics at high Reynolds number and Landau damping-related effects in kinetic theory in the collisionless limit with a specific interest to problems relevant to plasma physics.
+Recently, most of my work has focused on understanding mixing, nonlinear stability, and turbulence in fluid mechanics at high Reynolds number and Landau damping-related effects in kinetic theory in the collisionless limit with a specific interest to problems relevant to plasma physics.

 My research is currently funded by an NSF CAREER grant and a Sloan Fellowship.